luizamarnet/deep_clustering/README.md

 Up to now, only the MNIST dataset was used in this project.
 The results obtained until now are presented below.<br/>
 Although the true labels of the classes are not used during any part of the training, once it is a cluserization problem, they are used to avaliate the results and analyse if the models are able to separete the clusters according to the known classes. <br/>
-The confusion matrix below shows the true labels against the clusters resulted from flattening the image and apply k-means.
+The confusion matrix below shows the true labels against the clusters resulted from flattening the image and applying k-means.
 Considering the class of each cluster as the majority class of the cluster, the accuracy obtained for the test dataset was: 59.41000 %.

 <img src="https://user-images.githubusercontent.com/58445878/103501716-cd500380-4e2d-11eb-8139-65201d731444.jpg" width="600">